spiral/docs/docs/en/framework/scopes.md

 # Framework - IoC Scopes

 An essential aspect of developing long-living applications is proper context management.
-In demonized applications, you are no longer allowed to treat user requests as global singleton object and store references to its instance in your services.
+In demonized applications, you are no longer allowed to treat user requests as a global singleton object and store references to its instance in your services.

 Practically it means that you must explicitly request context while processing user input.
-Spiral framework simplifies such requests by using global IoC container as context carrier which allows you to call request specific instances as global objects via context bounded scopes.
+Spiral framework simplifies such requests by using a global IoC container as a context carrier which allows you to call request specific instances as global objects via context bounded scopes.

 ## Explanation